Strong demand for human rights in the Open Working Group on Sustainable Development Goals

 The 6th session of the OWG in December 2013 addressed, inter alia, “Human rights, including right to development, and global governance”.
 Upon invitation by the Co-Chairs of the OWG, UN Assistant Secretary-General for Human Rights, Ivan Šimonović, delivered a keynote speech on behalf of the UN High Commissioner for Human Rights on 13 December 2013, which was followed by interventions from 32 member states and regional groups.
 The speech was received very positively and subsequent OWG discussions reflected strong support for many human rights issues that the High Commissioner had called for in her Open Letter and her speech.
 There was an emerging convergence among member states from across regions that:

 - Human rights should be integrated across all goals, targets and indicators rather than adopting a stand-alone goal.
-The agenda should address both freedom from want (poverty eradication and advancement of economic and social rights) and freedom from fear (access to justice, democratic participation and rights, and personal security), for all persons without discrimination.

 - Poverty eradication is a human rights imperative.